 DME arcs are unlikely to be seen without also being accompanied by a beacon.
 It is the needle towards this beacon that provides our needle and therefore our guidance around the arc and our bearing.
-A VOR is displayed on the HIS (when fitted), which does not have a 'needle' as such, making NDBs a little easier as they provide an easy to read needle on the RMI instrument.

-SCENARIO 5 - DME ARCS
+MISSION 5 - DME ARCS

 - · Join a 4 DME Arc Clockwise

 - Easy Checkpoints

-- · Medium Checkpoints
+- Medium Checkpoints

 - · Complete Arc